TirendazAcademy/TirendazAcademy/README.md

 ## <p align="center"> 🚀 About Us </p>

-We are a content creator on data science, AI, machine learning, deep learning, MLOps, data engineering, cloud computing, and web development.
+Tirendaz Academy are a content creator on data science, AI, machine learning, deep learning, MLOps, data engineering, cloud computing, and web development.
 We are also a top writer in AI on Medium and a Kaggle expert.
 Don't forget to follow us on our social media accounts below 👇

 <div align="center">